Tab-e-n/blue-runner/update_notes.md

 ### FIXES & CHANGES

  - The menu now has it's own seperate keys from gameplay.
+ - Fixed bug where a level groups completion percentage wouldn't save, leading to messy behaviour.
  - The level timer doesn't start until you start moving.
  - S1's default slide is now a bit slower.
 Dropslide is staying the same speed, however.
  - Shortend coyote time on S1 and it's derivates.